Pantyhose-X/awesome/README.md

 *   [OpenChemistry/avogadrolibs](https://github.com/OpenChemistry/avogadrolibs) - Avogadro libraries provide 3D rendering, visualization, analysis and data processing useful in computational chemistry, molecular modeling, bioinformatics, materials science, and related areas.

 *   [openvinotoolkit/openvino](https://github.com/openvinotoolkit/openvino) - OpenVINO™ is an open-source toolkit for optimizing and deploying AI inference

 *   [synfig/synfig](https://github.com/synfig/synfig) - This is the Official source code repository of the Synfig project

+*   [synfig/synfig](https://github.com/synfig/synfig) - This is the Official source code repository of the Synfig project